tamas-len/NemFanta/README.md

-- 👋 Hi, I’m @NemFanta
+- 👋 Hi, I’m @tamas-len
 - 👀 I’m interested in everything but mostly sleeping
 - 🌱 I’m currently learning how to ... live
 - 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me: u can find me via email
+- 📫 How to reach me: you can find me via email

 <!---
 NemFanta/NemFanta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.